Strict border controls apply in the Northern Territory (NT) for all access points by:

 - defence and policing

-- people with specialist skills that are critical to maintaining key government services, industries or businesses.
+- people with specialist skills that are critical to maintaining key government services, industries or businesses

+Each category has strict eligibility criteria and conditions.
 Read more about the exemption categories.

-Apply for an exemption
+How to apply for an exemption

 Find out how to apply for an exemption.